 \subsection{Overview of information geometry}

-We present a concise and modern view of the basic structures lying at the heart of Information Geometry (IG), and report some applications of those information-geometric manifolds (termed ``information manifolds'') in statistics (Bayesian hypothesis testing) and machine learning (statistical mixture clustering).
+We present a concise and modern view of the basic structures lying at the heart of {\em Information Geometry} (IG), and report some applications of those information-geometric manifolds (herein termed ``information manifolds'') in statistics (Bayesian hypothesis testing) and machine learning (statistical mixture clustering).

-By analogy to {\em Information Theory} (IT) pioneered by Claude Shannon~\cite{Shannon-1948} (in 1948) which considers primarily the communication of messages over noisy transmission channels, we may define {\em Information Sciences} as the fields that study ``communication'' between (noisy/imperfect) data and families of models (postulated as {\em a priori} knowledge).
-In short, Information Sciences (IS) seek methods to distill information from data to models.
-Thus, information sciences encompass information theory but also include Probability \& Statistics, Machine Learning (ML), Artificial Intelligence (AI), Mathematical Programming, just to name a few areas.
+By analogy to {\em Information Theory} (IT) (pioneered by Claude Shannon in his celebrated 1948's paper~\cite{Shannon-1948}) which considers primarily the communication of messages over noisy transmission channels, we may define {\em Information Sciences} (IS) as the fields that study ``communication'' between (noisy/imperfect) data and families of models (postulated as {\em a priori} knowledge).
+In short, information sciences seek methods to {\em distill} information from data to models.
+Thus information sciences encompass information theory but also include the fields of Probability \& Statistics, Machine Learning (ML), Artificial Intelligence (AI), Mathematical Programming, just to name a few.